CongducPham/LowCostLoRaGw/gw_advanced/README.md

 - compiling DHT22 support (step H)
 - configuring the gateway to run the lora_gateway program at boot (step J)

-Anyway, check steps A to J as described below and perform all needed tasks that config_gw.sh is is not addressing.
+Anyway, check steps A to I as described below and perform all needed tasks that config_gw.sh is is not addressing.

 **Even if you installed from the zipped SD card image config_gw.sh is still needed for:**